It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 Step 2: activating the plugin on your WordPress site.

-On your WordPress administration page, choose Plugin > Add.
+On your WordPress administration page, choose Plugin > Add New.
 At the top of the next page, click Upload Plugin.

-Select the zip file you previously downloaded to your WP Rocket account, then install it.
+Select the zip file you previously downloaded from your WP Rocket account, then install it.

-Don't forget to activate the extension right after.
+Don't forget to activate the plugin right after.
 In theory, you should find it listed with your other plugins.

-To access the settings, you can either click on the link of the same name framed in the screenshot above.
-Or go through the menu Settings from your Dashboard.
+To access the settings, you can either click on the link of the same name or go through the menu Settings from your Dashboard.

 To see more closely what the beast has in the belly, I suggest you take a tour.
 I will now show you how to configure WP Rocket.